 Unlike other non-signatories, Azerbaijan has never participated in a meeting of the convention, even as an observer.
-It was invited to, but did not attend, the convention’s Seventh Meeting of States Parties in Geneva in September 2017.
+It was invited to, but did not attend, the convention’s Eighth Meeting of States Parties in Geneva in September 2018.

-Nonetheless, Azerbaijan voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of the first UNGA resolutions on the convention in 2015 and 2016.
+Nonetheless, in December 2018, Azerbaijan voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Azerbaijan is not party to the Mine Ban Treaty or the Convention on Conventional Weapons.